Glazelf/DiscordRPC/README.md

 # DiscordRPC
-Implementing a Discord Rich Presence through a C# console app.
+Implementing a Discord Rich Presence through a C# app.
 Mostly testing and for personal use as of now.

 ## Support